kylestev/jvm.js/README.md

 [![](https://runetek.io/jvm.js/badge.svg)](https://runetek.io/jvm.js/)
 [![](https://david-dm.org/kylestev/jvm.js.svg)](https://david-dm.org/kylestev/jvm.js)

-This module is under active development and has not yet reached even a `v0.1` release.
+This module is under active development and has not yet reached a stable release.
 This module will be following [SemVer](http://semver.org/) once it is ready for use by 3rd parties.

 ---